Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Panel Multinomial Choice Model

-Relative to the well-known maximum-score or rank-order criterion function as studied by \citet{manski1985semiparametric,manski1987semiparametric} utilizing univariate monotonicity, the nonstandardness of our criterion function arises from a key difference of multivariate monotonicity from univariate monotonicity.
+Relative to the well-known maximum-score criterion function studied by \citet{manski1985semiparametric,manski1987semiparametric} under univariate monotonicity, our criterion function is non-standard.
+This non-standardness arises from a key distinction between multivariate and univariate monotonicity.
 To see this more clearly, consider the special case of a \emph{single-index} setting $(J=1)$\footnote{This arises naturally in binomial choice models with the characteristics of the outside option set to be zero.
-In this case, even though there are nominally two choice alternatives, choice behavior is completely determined by a single index based on the characteristics of the non-default option.}, in which our population criterion function degenerates to the maximum-score or rank-order criterion function if we choose $G$ to be $G\left(z\right)=\left[z\right]_{+}$, suppress the product subscript $j$, and denote $X_{t}$ as the \emph{vector} of observable covariates:
+In this case, even though there are nominally two choice alternatives, choice behavior is completely determined by a single index based on the characteristics of the non-default option.}, in which case the following equivalence relationship holds given the \emph{univariate }monotonicity in the index:

-The last line of \eqref{eq:Crit_MaxScore} is the familiar maximum-score criterion function, constructed based on the following equivalence relationship induced by univariate monotonicity:

-Such an equivalence relationship is a unique feature of the univariate setting, which can be derived as a special case of Proposition \ref{prop:ID_PMC}: